jdoleary/Spellmasons/docs/TasksCurrent.md

     - Don't let me put more cards down than i can afford
 - Brad:
     - How to communicatge the extra cost that distance adds to mana
-- Notify when waiting for other players to pick a character, just like "x players left to pick upgrade

 Finish Content:
 - More spells: